MBA in Computer Science

 The state is currently experiencing a shortage of school counselors, and many of our students are offered positions within schools prior to graduation.
 Depending on the school district, salaries range from $40,000 to $81,000 per year.
 Nationwide, the Bureau of Labor Statistics expects careers in this field to increase 5%, which is faster than average.

-Financial Aid for the Master’s in School Counseling Degree
+Financial Aid for the Master of Science in School Counseling Degree

 You will be eligible for federal financial aid as a graduate student.
 Complete the Free Application for Federal Student Aid (FAFSA) to see what you are eligible for.
 Email our graduate financial aid counselor or call 608-796-3900 with any questions.